DeepSportradar/instance-segmentation-challenge/README.md

 pip install kaggle
 ```

-Go to your Kaggle Account page and click on `Create new API Token` to download the `~/.kaggle/kaggle.json` file for authentication.
+Go to your Kaggle Account page and click on `Create new API Token` to download the file to be saved as `~/.kaggle/kaggle.json` for authentication.

 ```bash
 kaggle datasets download gabrielvanzandycke/deepsport-dataset